 That the Applicant Organization has the correct legal status (public entity or nonprofit, tax-exempt, Florida Corporation).
-Note that, for Development projects, the Property Owner (if not the Applicant Organization) must be a Non-profit Organization, state college or university, or agency of government.
+Note that for Development projects, the Property Owner (if not the Applicant Organization) must be a Non-profit Organization, state college or university, or agency of government.

-That the Applicant Organization, if not the owner, has the permission of the Property Owner to conduct the proposed Project on the owner’s property and the owner is in concurrence with the application.
+That the Applicant Organization, if not the owner, has the permission of the Property Owner to conduct the proposed Project on the owner’s property and the owner is in concurrence with the application and is a public entity or a Non-profit Organization, except for projects involving acquisition or site-specific archaeological investigation.

-For Acquisition and Development projects directed at Real Property, if funded, the Grantee (and the Property Owner, if not the Grantee) must file a Restrictive Covenant on the property with the Clerk of Court for ten (10) years for Development and twenty (20) for Acquisition prior to release of funds.
+For Acquisition and Development projects directed at Real Property, if funded, the Grantee (and the Property Owner, if not the Grantee) must file a Restrictive Covenant on the property with the Clerk of Court for ten (10) years for Development and twenty (20) for Acquisition prior to release of any grant funds.

-For Development projects involving improvements to properties other than Real Property (e.g., an aircraft, locomotive, trolley, or marine vessel) and for Museum Exhibit projects, the Grantee (and the Property Owner, if not the Grantee) must execute and notarize a Preservation Agreement prior to release of funds.
+For Development projects involving improvements to properties other than Real Property (e.g., an aircraft, locomotive, trolley or marine vessel) and for Museum Exhibit projects, the Grantee (and the Property Owner, if not the Grantee) must execute and notarize a Preservation Agreement prior to release of any grant funds.
 The Preservation Agreement shall require the Grantee and the Property Owner(s) to maintain the improvements or exhibit for a period of ten (10) years for Development projects and five (5) years for Museum Exhibit projects.

 That the proposed Project is consistent with selected project type and the purpose of the Special Category grant program.